anjrew/shutterstock_scroll/README.md

 ## Tests
-- Unit and widget tests are carried out on all components
+- Unit and widget tests are carried out on all components.
+- Golden tests implemented on all widgets.
+- Driver tests are not working correctly.
+See issues below.

 ## Workflow